Dutch extend warning on French breast implants

 The silicone implants were banned in France between 1995 and 2001 due to health concerns, but were still manufactured and exported by PIP to other European markets, it said.

 Industrial silicone used in PIP’s implants has leached into women’s bodies.
-In France, 1,262 of the roughly 300,000 breast implants sold in the 1990s have split open.
+In France, 1,262 of the roughly 300,000 implants sold have split open in the past two years.

 The number of women affected by the implant scandal may now be much larger than previously thought, although it is unclear how many were sold outside France.

 PIP’s former owner, Jean-Claude Mas, is in prison awaiting criminal proceedings after missing bail payments.
-He began selling the Silopren, or liquid silicone, implants in 1992.
+He began selling breast implants in 1992.

-Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many woman are at risk.

-Dutch authorities estimate around 2,700 woman in the Netherlands had PIP implants since 2001.

-The Dutch have sought clarification from France in recent weeks about when PIP implants were sold in Europe, after questions were raised by Dutch journalists and after the publication of a Reuters Special Report-The great French breast implant scandal..
-(Reporting by Roberta B. Cowan, Editing by Anthony Deutsch and Richard Meares)
+The Dutch have sought clarification from France in recent weeks about when PIP implants were sold in Europe, after questions were raised by Dutch journalists and after the publication of a Reuters Special Report-The great French breast implant scandal.”
+(This story, originally published on Mar 15, 2012, was corrected to remove reference to Silopren in 8th paragraph and changes the time frame in the 6th paragraph.)